erizov/Professor/semester_02/lecture_10_architectural_patterns/mvc/school.en.md

-# Mvc
+# Model-View-Controller (MVC)

 ## Simple Explanation

-Model-View-Controller (MVC) is an algorithm used to solve specific problems in computer science.
+Model-View-Controller (MVC) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying mvc to solve specific tasks in mvc;
-- using mvc in production systems for data processing;
-- integrating mvc into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of mvc:
+Consider a specific example of how model-view-controller (mvc) works:

-1. Data preparation: input data for mvc (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of mvc to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the mvc algorithm do?
+1. What does the model-view-controller (mvc) algorithm do?
-2. In what situations is mvc used?
+2. In what situations is model-view-controller (mvc) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does mvc handle edge cases?
+1. How does model-view-controller (mvc) handle edge cases?
-2. What are the advantages and disadvantages of mvc?
+2. What are the advantages and disadvantages of model-view-controller (mvc)?
-3. Can the performance of mvc be improved?
+3. Can the performance of model-view-controller (mvc) be improved?

 ### Advanced

-1. What is the time complexity of mvc?
+1. What is the time complexity of model-view-controller (mvc)?
-2. How does mvc work with large volumes of data?
+2. How does model-view-controller (mvc) work with large volumes of data?
-3. How can mvc be optimized?
+3. How can model-view-controller (mvc) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the mvc algorithm.
+Perform a simple operation with the model-view-controller (mvc) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the mvc algorithm to a more complex dataset.
+Apply the model-view-controller (mvc) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the mvc algorithm in a programming language.
+Write an implementation of the model-view-controller (mvc) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.